jghazarian/blitl/README.md

     script(src="min.js")
 ```

-When parsing the template you specify in ```index.js```, blitl will pass it a block containing script
+blitl will pass it a block containing script tags for the in-browser versions of coffee-script and less.
-tags for the in-browser versions of coffee-script and less.
-You can specify where they placed in the
-template by yielding:
+You can specify where they placed in the template by yielding:

 ```jade
 !!!
 5